Contributed By Maisto e Associati

 The regime is available to:

-The consolidating entity must own, since the beginning of the relevant tax period, a participation in the consolidated entities representing more than 50% of the share capital and more than 50% of the rights to the profits (shares without voting rights are not taken into account).
+The consolidating entity must own, from the beginning of the relevant tax period, a participation in the consolidated entities representing more than 50% of the share capital and more than 50% of the rights to the profits (shares without voting rights are not taken into account).

 All entities included in the fiscal unity must have tax years ending on the same date.